A complete multipartite basis for the chromatic symmetric function: Further Research

 \begin{section}{Acknowledgments}

 The authors would like to thank Greta Panova for helpful discussions, and especially for contributing the algebraic proof of Theorem \ref{thm:necklace} \cite{panova}.
-The authors would also like to thank Jos\'e Aliste-Prieto and Jos\'e Zamora for helpful discussions and for directing us to \cite{raul}.
+The authors would also like to thank Jos\'e Aliste-Prieto and Jos\'e Zamora for helpful discussions and for directing us to \cite{raul}, and Raul Penaguaio and the anonymous referees for helpful suggestions.

 This material is based upon work supported by the National Science Foundation under Award No. DMS-1802201.

 We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference number RGPIN-2020-03912].